mashemaru/ams/README.md

 5. Run `cp .env.example .env`.
 6. Create and setup database, open .env file and fill in the details for DB settings
 7. Run `php artisan key:generate`.
+8. Run `php artisan migrate:fresh --seed`.
-8. Run `php artisan storage:link`.
+9. Run `php artisan storage:link`.
-9. Run `php artisan serve` to start the server.
+10. Run `php artisan serve` to start the server.
-10. Navigate to `localhost:8000` in your browser.
+11. Navigate to `localhost:8000` in your browser.